udacity/FCND-Backyard-Flyer/README.md

 * `disarm()`: Disarms the motors of the quad.
 The quadcopter cannot be disarmed in the air
 * `take_control()`: Set the command mode of the quad to guided
 * `release_control()`: Set the command mode of the quad to manual
-* `cmd_position(north, east, down, heading)`: Command the vehicle to travel to the local position (north, east, down).
+* `cmd_position(north, east, down, heading)`: Command the drone to travel to the local position (north, east, down).
 Also commands the quad to maintain a specified heading
 * `takeoff(target_altitude)`: Takeoff from the current location to the specified global altitude
 * `land()`: Land in the current position
 * `stop()`: Terminate the connection with the drone and close the telemetry log